 The same thing that makes a hex bar great for Trap Bar Deadlifts also makes them great for rows.
 Because the weight on the bar sits back closer to your midline it will take a little of the stress off the low back compared to a traditional barbell row.

-Plus, just a simple change of equipment can add some much needed variety to a workout program.
+Plus, just a simple change of equipment can add some much-needed variety to a workout program.

 Pro Tip: Hex Bars can vary quite a bit in weight.
-Take that into consideration when planning on how much to load onto the bar for rows.
+Take that into consideration when planning how much to load onto the bar for rows.

-Hammer Machine Rows
+Hammer Strength Iso Rows

 Ah, the Seated Hammer Row machine.
 I have zero machines in my garage gym, but the one machine I would buy if I ever find one at a decent price is a Hammer Iso Row Machine.
 It is hands down my favorite.

-Chest Supported Rows
+Chest Supported Dumbbell Rows

 Band Rows aren’t going to replace Inverted Rows for developing strength, but they can work great in a pinch if you’re traveling.
 Even if you don’t have something sturdy you can attach the resistance band to, you can always wrap them around your feet if need be.